Botanical And Natural Dyes

 SEO description of the image

-Iron nails soaked in water naturally create “iron water,” a dye modifier used to shift and darken plant colors.
-Iron cools tones, turning yellows to olive, pinks to plum, and greens to deep forest.
-It also acts as a mild fixer, helping the dye bind to the fiber.
-You can also buy iron ferrous shavings for natural dyeing, but this version is completely homemade — created simply by soaking iron nails in water.
-Photo Courtesy by Timber Press
+Iron nails soaked in water create “iron water,” a natural dye modifier that cools and darkens plant colours — turning yellows to olive, pinks to plum, and greens to deep forest.
+It also acts as a mild fixer, helping dye bind to fibre.

 ♻️ Sustainability